alws34/Telebot/README.md

 The application that fetches full computer hardware information and saves it within same directory to file *spec.txt*.
 This program is used with the **/spec** command.

 #### CPUID module (Core functionality):
-This module is an abstraction for the cpuid library which is the core of the entire application to perform hardware analyzations tasks.
+This module is an abstraction to the cpuid library which is the core of the entire application to perform hardware analyzations tasks.